JardaniWorld/alx-low_level_programming/0x14-bit_manipulation/README.md

-This code executes to print the value of a bit at a given index
+This code executes to set the value of a bit to 1 at a given index